npbreland/billable/README.md

 **NOTE:** I built this with like 80% vibe coding and there are no tests.
 There is some input validation, but please don't use this in a client production environment.

+You'll need to make the file `billable` executable (e.g. `chmod +x billable`) and add it to your PATH or link it to a file in one of your path directories (e.g. /home/user/.local/bin).

 A lightweight Linux command-line tool for tracking billable hours across multiple clients.
 Built in Python with SQLite for persistent storage.